Seneca-AG/aishe/README.md

 * Graphics card: Graphics hardware acceleration (optional)
 * With installed Windows update 2919355 , MS-Office 2016 / 2019, Google Drive and time zone is on UTC+1 and language packages English and German.

+## Communication

+Please join our mailing list to discuss questions regarding the project: https://groups.google.com/g/artificial-intelligence-system

 -------------

+**Note :** If you want to contribute, first fork the original repository and clone the forked repository into your local machine followed by ```cd``` into the directory

+## Local Installation Development

 python3 -m venv aishtrade
 source aishtrade/bin/activate